PolarisShi/pokeagent/README.md

 To optimize performance for the Gen9OU battle environment, we have made targeted fine - tuning to the model architecture.

-The teams we used during the Gen1OU and Gen9OU tournaments are stored in the "teams" folder, and the models we used will be uploaded to Baidu Cloud Drive this weekend.
+The teams we used during the Gen1OU and Gen9OU tournaments are stored in the "teams" folder, and the models we used will be uploaded to BaiduDisk this weekend.

 Before the finals of Gen1OU, we only used the competition teams officially provided by Metamon, so they are not listed in the "teams" folder.
 During the Gen1OU finals, the team we mainly used was Gen1OU_Finals, and the backup team was not used in many rounds.